 - Talks about life being hopeless

-All of this just shows us how and why both of these men (Amber's husband and my client) can get depressed.
+All of this just shows us how and why both of these men (Amber's husband and my patient) can get depressed.
 I teach men that it's okay to admit you're depressed.
 It's not a sign of weakness or that there's something wrong with you (what I used to believe).
 Feeling depressed is just a normal byproduct of being in a tough situation.
 That happens to all of us.

-Amber's next question will be, "So my man is depressed, what can I do?"
+Amber's next question will likely be, "So my man is depressed, what can I do?"
 Do what the wife of the guy above did -- talk to a professional counselor like me.
 This guy didn't want to get help either.
-For each of our meetings that past few months she's had to drag him kicking and screaming (or more accurately bitchin' and moanin').
+For each of our meetings that past few months she's had to drag him to them kicking and screaming (or more accurately bitchin' and moanin').
 She even came to see me without him when he wouldn't come.
 Despite his repeated threats that he's not coming back, he does.

 Looking for More?
 Check Out These Articles